-In October 2018, Defence Secretary Gavin Willamson announced that all combat roles were open to women, including infantry and special forces units.
+In October 2018, Defence Secretary Gavin Williamson announced that all combat roles were open to women, including infantry and special forces units.

 Some former officers remain concerned that women will not be able to meet the same physical demands as men and lower the overall standards of fighting units.

-The United States military opened up all roles to women at the end of 2015.
+At the end of 2015, the United States military opened up all roles to women.
 A US Marines task force was put to the test in a year-long study into the effects of gender integration.
 The results showed that all-male units outperformed integrated units, and women were six times more likely than men to be injured during training.